mohamedahmed770/Auto-VMAF-Encoder/README.md

 ## 🤝 Contributing

-This project was created by a developer with no prior coding experience, using AI assistance for advanced mathematics and coding implementation.
+This project was created by someone with no prior coding experience, using AI assistance for advanced mathematics and coding implementation.
 The core ideas and extensive debugging/fine-tuning were done manually.

 Contributions are welcome!
 Please feel free to:
 * Report bugs or suggest features by opening an issue.